 My Neighbor is Termite Fumigating: Am I safe?

-Fumigation tents are aimed to contain all the chemical inside the area under treatment.
-Therefore, if the fumigation is conducted by a reputable and certified company, then you will be safe.
+Fumigation tents are aimed to contain all the chemicals inside the area under treatment.
+Therefore, if a reputable and certified company conducts the fumigation, then you will be safe.

-However, you can give the company a call and inquire about the safety of your house, particularly if your house is very near to the tented area.
+However, you can give the company a call and inquire about your house’s safety, particularly if your house is very near to the tented area.
 The company should adhere to the set-out regulations to protect you and other neighbors.

-If you are unsure about the specific regulations on the fumigation process in your state, contact your pest control company.
+If you are unsure about the specific regulations on your state’s fumigation process, contact your pest control company.